Sysinfocus/simple-ui/README.md

 ---

 For more information, you can download the samples from this repo which has all these steps done and the projects are ready to explore.
-To see the demo of each component, check out [Demo GitHub Repo](https://sysinfocus.github.io/shadcn-inspired/)
+To see the demo of each component, check out [Demo](https://blazor.art/)

 ## Have issues?
 Open an issue on this repo or email to issues@sysinfocus.com